foo-dogsquared/freebies-hunt-api/src/list.md

 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory)

 ## Game Development
+### Included are some resources for you to aid (or get started) on your game development process. | games | #ffe74c
 - [Godot Engine](https://godotengine.org/) | **(I recommend this very much especially with their free asset store)** A free and open source cross-platform 2D and 3D game engine.
 You can visit the source code repo [right here](https://github.com/godotengine/godot).
 - [Game Programming Patterns](http://gameprogrammingpatterns.com/) | **(recommending this so much when starting out with game development)**
+- [Open Game Art](https://opengameart.org/) | A website that offers free stock resources/assets for your game development process.

 ## Academics-focused Sites
+### Listed are the hubs for getting academic resources like research papers, various references, facilitating studying with groups and collections of data used for the study. | study | #8fb8de
 - [Academia.edu](https://www.academia.edu/)
 - [Brainly](https://brainly.com/) | **(recommended)** A study group for students and peer-to-peer engagement.
 - [Mendeley](https://mendeley.com/)